mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step12.md

 `kubectl get RESOURCE -o=custom-columns=COLUMN_HEADER:.JSONPATH QUERY`

 Now, let's assume we want to  get all nodes within our cluster and nicely format the output with a column header called NAME.
-To do that, type or click on the below command:
+To do that, type the below command:

 `kubectl get nodes -o=custom-columns=NAME:.metadata.name`{{execute}}

-You can add additional columns to the above command by adding JSONPath pairs (COLUMN HEADER:.metadata.name) separated by a comma.
+You can add additional columns to the above command by adding JSONPath pairs (COLUMN HEADER:.metadata) separated by a comma.

 In the below command example, we are adding a CPU column header.
-Type the command into your terminal or click to execute it:
+Type the below:

 `kubectl get nodes -o=custom-columns=NAME:.metadata.name,CPU:.status.capacity.cpu`{{execute}}